hanabi/hanabi.github.io/docs/level-19.md

   - Alice clues red to Cathy, touching two cards on slot 1 and slot 2.
   - Bob blind-plays an unrelated card.
   - Cathy marks her slot 1 card as the red 4.
 (Cathy knows that Alice performed a *Bluff*.)
   - Cathy also marks her slot 2 card as the red 5.
-(Cathy knows that if it was instead of red 3, then Bob would be forced to give a *Fix Clue*.)
+(Cathy knows that if it was a red 3, then Bob would be forced to give a *Fix Clue*.)

 <br />